akapoor13/budget/README.md

 The script now defaults to the `gpt-4o-mini` model, which is available for free tier users.
 Set the `OPENAI_MODEL` environment variable to override this.

-If the OpenAI API returns a rate limit or other transient error, the script automatically retries the request with exponential backoff using the `backoff` library.

 To avoid parse errors the script now requests structured responses from OpenAI using the `response_format` parameter so the model always returns a valid JSON object.